-Is the subject property or abutting property associated with a person or event of historic interest? ✓ No association with a person or event of historic interest was discovered over the course of researching the project lands, further consultation, with public and/or municipality is required.
+Screening Question Yes No Reference Is the subject property or abutting property No association with a person or event of historic interest was discovered over the course of associated with a person or event of historic \checkmark researching the project lands, further consultation, with public and/or municipality did not reveal interest? any person or event of historic interest.

 If YES to any of the above questions, a heritage assessment is required.
 If uncertain, additional research is required to make this determination, and a heritage assessment is required.
 The heritage assessment report and MTC's written comments must be included in the application.

 If NO to all of the above questions, a heritage assessment is not required.

-Appendix P
+Appendix Q